flaviostutz/monotag/README.md

 - `monotag tag --changelog-file=docs/changelog.md`
   - Calculates next tag and add the release notes of the version to the existing docs/changelog.md file by appending the contents of the version notes to the top of the file so that this file will contain a history of versions.

+- `monotag tag --changelog-file=docs/changelog.md`
+  - Same as above, but will also commit, tag with latest generated version and push changes to remote git repo, including changelog.md

+- `monotag tag --bump-action=latest --bump-files=package.json`
+  - Will calculate next tag/version and change the field "version" of the file "package.json" to the latest version

 - `monotag tag --min-version=2.0.0 --max-version=2.999.999`
   - Limit the generated versions to 1.x.
 If the calculated version is lower than 2.x, force to 2.0.0.
 If the generated version is higher than 2.x (due to a major change), fail.
 Useful when controlling versioning on specific major release branches (e.g.: branch 2.x).